MakisChristou/Pylapse/README.md

 ## Pylapse
-PyLapse is a GUI frontend written in Python 3 using the tkinter GUI framerwork.
+Pylapse is a GUI frontend written in Python 3 using the tkinter GUI framerwork.
 It is a frontend for the popular command line utility ffmpeg.
 It enables novice users to start easily capturing jpeg images from RTSP (x264) enabled cameras, save them locally and render a quick video out of them all using Pylapse.

 ## Features